 Long Island Dance Consortium consists of members of the Long Island dance community committed to provide education, develop awareness and increase understanding of all forms of dance in order to expand and cultivate the dance audience on Long Island.
 Members include dance companies, dance professionals, dance advocates, dance studios and Arts Councils.
 LIDC is an IRS 501© 3 non-profit organization. www.longislanddance.org

-The Sandi Bloomberg Scholarship for Dance is a competitive scholarship for Suffolk & Nassau High School Graduating Seniors who are considering furthering their education in dance, but not necessarily in an accredited program.
-One award of $1,000 will be given in 2023.
+The Sandi Bloomberg Scholarship for Dance is a competitive scholarship for Suffolk & Nassau High School graduating seniors who are considering furthering their education in dance, but not necessarily in an accredited program.
+A $1,000 award will be given in 2024.
 This scholarship is funded by Sandi Bloomberg.
-Deadline for submissions is May 1, 2023

 About Sandi Bloomberg